smurtadhaalawi/Olist-DataSprint/README.md

     "Low Revenue"
 END</code></pre>

-### 5. Pricing Competitiveness
-Compares reseller and manufacturer prices, category averages, and historical pricing behavior.
-Detects overpricing, underpricing, and erratic pricing that may harm marketplace balance.
+This calculates how many months have passed since the seller’s last order until Dec 31, 2018:

+<pre><code>IF DATEDIFF('month', [Last Order Date ], DATE("2018-12-31")) > 3 THEN
+    "Underperforming"
+ELSE
+    "Active"
+END</code></pre>

 ## Approaches

-1. How do sellers perform in terms of revenue, delivery, and review Performance?
+1. How do sellers perform in terms of revenue, delivery, product descriptions, and review Performance?
 2. Who are the most successful sellers?
 3. Who are the red-flag (underperforming) sellers?
 4. Are employees hiring/selecting the right sellers?